A New Phase

 Son of a, damned wannabe hero Hollow…

 This scenario runs one of two ways.
 If we give Irina only holy books to teach, she gains enough resilience to the humanity inside her to complete her Fire Keeper training, moving to the shrine mausoleum.
 With his reason to help us gone, Eygon is next found dead in her old cell, presumably having committed suicide to atone for his dishonorable failure — he was the true wannabe hero.
 But if we have Irina teach heretical scriptures, it only agitates the humanity, the resulting pain breaking her completely.
 Eygon will then attempt to kill us for our betrayal, but not before trying his best to save her.
-The knight possesses an empty Estus flask during our battle at Firelink Shrine, indicating that he used it just before we arrive via the bonfire.
+The knight possesses an empty Estus flask during this encounter, indicating that he used it up just before we arrived via the bonfire.
 But the knight differentiates himself from Undead, so why does he even possess one of their treasures?
 Because it wasn’t given to him, but his charge, whose pain he tried to alleviate by making her drink the Estus.
 That affirms both her undeath as well as his desperation to keep her alive.

 … Oh… you’re another of what they call a fireless ash, huh… These “shameless, nameless Undead,” did I miss anything?

 If nothing else, Eygon and Irina demonstrate their homeland’s direct involvement in Lothric’s religious practices.
-This transfer of Undead from countries like Carim to the northern kingdom likewise explains some of the church’s more recent practices.
+This transfer of Undead from countries like Carim to the northern kingdom likewise explains some of the church’s more recent activities.
 Why have blessed gems becomes known as charms for holy women?
 Because their power to heal is useful for these weak women’s survival during their journey to become Fire Keepers.
 Why value blind believers enough to make braille holy books commonplace?
 Because it conditions clergywomen to think positively about being blinded if they become Fire Keeper candidates.
 Indeed, the blind make for an excellent cultural symbol.
 These are people who can rely on their visual faculties to understand the world even less than most, meaning that they must more heavily rely on faith for insight.
 Of course, cynics might instead infer that the church prefers its adherents having “blind” faith so that they are easier to manipulate — perhaps it is some combination of both.
 But in the end, it makes compliance from the church’s Undead all the easier.

 Braille scriptures of Carim.
 Superior miracles are jotted down in it.